 -How were the radiosonde data interpreted?

-Reply: Please consider that Section 2 discussed several properties of the radio-sonde observation.
+Reply: Please consider that Section 2 discussed several properties of the radiosonde observation.
 For better readability, we revised the manuscript to incorporate the reviewer’s comment.

 21. Figure 3 -Why are May and June studied if the assessment of the ceilometer is against December radiosonde data?
 Or why were spring radiosondes not also used?

 Reply: There was the extensive field air quality campaign, KORUS-AQ during the study period in spring and high resolution air pollution data were available in this period.
-We tested the radio-sonde data in Spring but please consider that the spring data is not authorized for public use.
-Table R1 above shows our results based on the spring data.
+We tested the few radiosonde data in Spring (Table R1).
+It shows that our method is reliable even in other season.

 22. Figure 5.